Blane245/musicgenerator/README.md

 This work is inspired by the book [Formalized Music: Thought and Mathematics in Composition](https://en.wikipedia.org/wiki/Formalized_Music).
 Though the principles in that book are only partially realized here, more work may be done...

 The music generator will play one or more voices using various algorithms or from an existing audio file.
-The algorithms may be an oscillator, Markovian state transitions, or Wiener random walks.
-Noise may be applied to each voice Each voice can be assigned to a sound font file bank and preset.
-Audio files may be of any type that can be loaded by the browser being used.
 Algorithmic voice controls include

 - start and stop times
 - soundfont bank and preset